-We also lease a facility in Bellevue, Washington where we operate our Z800 3DVisor operations, finance function and business development activities.
-The facilities are well suited for designing and building limited volume prototypes and small quantity industrial or government products.
+We also lease a facility in Bellevue, Washington where we house our Z800 3DVisor operations, finance function and business development activities.
+The facilities are well suited for designing and building limited volume prototypes and small quantities of industrial or government products.

 We believe manufacturing efficiency is an important factor for success, especially in the consumer markets.
-We currently have the equipment needed for profitable production in place.
-We plan to add equipment to increase capacity and yield over the next two years to meet expected demand for our microdisplays.
+Although, we currently have the equipment needed for profitable production in place, we added \$2.3 million of equipment in 2010 and we plan to add \$4.5 million equipment in 2011 to increase capacity and yield and to meet expected demand for our microdisplays.